CSChisholm/activitytracker/README.md

 # Activity Tracker

-Local only, manual entry activity logging program
+Local only, manual entry activity logging program.
+The puprose of this program is to cater to thos who would like to track some sort of metric (distance run each day, number of hours of piano practice, number of cheeseburges consumed, etc.) but would trade the convenience of automated entry and cloud connectivity for complete control of local files in an application which doesn't know how to access the internet.

 Data is saved as text in `.json` format.